 6) To Broaden Our Horizons

 We want to move to a place where we know that the life experience is very different than our own.
 This is something that we feel will help us not only become better people but also be able to put ourselves in someone else’s shoes.
-In addition, it will help us understand people who have different experiences than our own.
+In addition, it will help us understand people with different experiences than our own.

 7) Challenge Ourselves & Grow

-We’re going to experience culture shock, which will be very difficult at times.
+We will experience culture shock, which will be very difficult at times.
 To be honest, just preparing for this adventure is scary.
 But, on the other hand, the idea of selling everything we own and moving to a different country makes for an exciting journey with new and interesting challenges.

 8) To Learn a New Language